mrribbits/ScullyCenter-Psychopy-Install/README.md

    under `C:\Program Files\VPixx Technologies\...`.
 3. **Internet access** — for the Miniconda / Standalone download and the pip installs.

-At TMS / Testing Room neither vendor package is required.
+At TMS / Testing Rooms neither vendor package is required.

-No admin rights are required for conda mode.
-The vendor packages live in `Program Files` (shared across accounts); the script only wires their Python bindings into the target interpreter.
+No admin rights are required.
+The vendor API packages live in `Program Files` (shared across accounts); the script only wires their Python bindings into the target interpreter.